-- Lorne Anti-Rh reagents are not suitable for use with enzyme treated cells or for use in indirect antiglobulin techniques. - Some red cells express variant Rh antigens and may give weaker reactions than seen with randomly selected positive control cells.
-Anti-C may give weaker reactions with C antigen of $R_2R_2$ individuals.
-Similarly, Anti-e may give slightly weaker reactions in absence of C antigen, e.g. $R_2r$ , r"r and rr.
-Suppressed or diminished expression of certain blood group antigens may - 3. conversely give rise to false negative reactions.
-For these reasons, caution should always be exercised when assigning genotypes on the basis of test - Anti-C+D+E Monoclonal (REF:700010) is not validated to detect Rhesus antigens other than human D (RH1), C (RH2) and E (RH3) erythrocytic antigens.
-Moreover, Anti-C+D+E Monoclonal reagent is not validated with weak D and DVI phenotypes because the combination of Dweak and/or DVI with negative C and E antigens at the same time, is extremely rare.
-To detect weak D and/or DVI, the Lorne's appropriate Anti-D Monoclonal reagents shall be used according to the manufacturer's instructions for use. - Anti-C+D+E Monoclonal (REF:700010) is not validated to detect the Rhmod variant. - Many Monoclonal human IgM anti-Rh antibodies have been shown to possess anti-i/l cold agglutinin activity, particularly with cord cells or enzyme treated cells.
-This may become apparent if tests are incubated below the recommended temperature. - False positive or false negative results may also occur due to: - .
-Contamination of test materials - Improper storage, cell concentration, incubation time or temperature

-- Improper or excessive centrifugation - Deviation from the recommended techniques
+- Lorne Anti-Rh reagents are not suitable for use with enzyme treated cells 1. or for use in indirect antiglobulin techniques. - Many Monoclonal human IgM anti-Rh antibodies have been shown to possess anti-i/I cold agglutinin activity, particularly with cord cells or enzyme treated cells.
+This may become apparent if tests are incubated below the recommended temperature. - Some red cells express variant Rh antigens and may give weaker reactions than seen with randomly selected positive control cells.
+Anti-C may give weaker reactions with C antigen of R2Rz individuals.
+Similarly, Anti-e may give slightly weaker reactions in absence of C antigen, e.g. R2r, r"r and rr. - Suppressed or diminished expression of certain blood group antigens may conversely give rise to false negative reactions.
+For these reasons, caution should always be exercised when assigning genotypes on the basis of test results. - 5.
+In case of ambiguous results, it is recommended to wash red blood cells at least 2 times - False positive or false negative results may also occur due to: - -Contamination of test materials - -Improper storage, cell concentration, incubation time or temperature - -Improper or excessive centrifugation - -Deviation from the recommended techniques